C. Wright Mills: Published work

 The Sociological Imagination (1959), which is considered Mills's most influential book, describes a mindset for studying sociology, the sociological imagination, that stresses being able to connect individual experiences and societal relationships.
-Three components form the sociological imagination are history, biography, and social structure.
+The three components that form the sociological imagination are history, biography, and social structure.
 Mills asserts that a critical task for social scientists is to "translate personal troubles into public issues".
 The distinction between troubles and issues is that troubles relate to how a single person feels about something while issues refer to how a society affects groups of people.
 For instance, a man who cannot find employment is experiencing a trouble, while a city with a massive unemployment rate makes it not just a personal trouble but a public issue.
 This book helped the "penetration of a field by a new generation of social scientists dedicated to problems of social change rather than system maintenance".
 Mills bridged the gap between truth and purpose in sociology.
 Another important part of this book is the interpersonal relations Mills talks about, specifically marriage and divorce.
 Mills rejects all external class attempts at change because he sees them as a contradiction to the sociological imagination.
 Mills had a lot of sociologists talk about his book, and the feedback was varied.
-Mills' writing can be seen as a critique of some of his colleagues, which resulted in the boom generating a large debate.
+Mills' writing can be seen as a critique of some of his colleagues, which resulted in the book generating a large debate.
 His critique of the sociological profession is one that was monumental in the field of sociology and that got lots of attention as his most famous work.
 One can interpret Mills's claim in The Sociological Imagination as the difficulty humans have in balancing biography and history, personal challenges and societal issues.
 Sociologists, then, rightly connect their autobiographical, personal challenges to social institutions.
 Social scientists should then connect those institutions to social structures and locate them within a historical narrative.

 The version of Images of Man: The Classic Tradition in Sociological Thinking (1960) worked on by C. Wright Mills is simply an edited copy with the addition of an introduction written himself.
 Through this work, Mills explains that he believes the use of models is the characteristic of classical sociologists, and that these models are the reason classical sociologists maintain relevance.

 The Marxists (1962) takes Mills's explanation of sociological models from Images of Man and uses it to criticize modern liberalism and Marxism.
 He believes that the liberalist model does not work and cannot create an overarching view of society, but rather it is more of an ideology for the entrepreneurial middle class.
 Marxism, however, may be incorrect in its overall view, but it has a working model for societal structure, the mechanics of the history of society, and the roles of individuals.
 One of Mills's problems with the Marxist model is that it uses units that are small and autonomous, which he finds too simple to explain capitalism.
 Mills then provides discussion on Marx as a determinist.